-An answer I wrote to the Quora question:
+An answer I wrote to the Quora question Does the human brain work solely by pattern recognition?:

 Great question!
 Broadly speaking, the brain does two things: it processes ‘inputs’ from the world and from the body, and generates ‘outputs’ to the muscles and internal organs.